 Health benefits of the elder plant include naturally improving colds, the flu, sinus issues, nerve pain, inflammation, chronic fatigue, allergies, constipation and even cancer.
 (2) When used within the first 48 hours of onset of symptoms, the extract has actually been found to reduce the duration of the flu with symptoms being relieved on an average of four days earlier.
 (3) During the 1995 Panama flu epidemic, the government actually employed the use of the elderberry to fight the flu.

 Elderberries are an excellent general immune system booster.
-The berries contain chemical compounds called anthocyanidins, which are are known to have immunostimulant effects.
-Elderberry extract has been shown to be a safe, efficient and cost-effective treatment for both cold and flu symptoms.
+The berries contain chemical compounds called anthocyanidins, which are known to have immunostimulant effects.
+Is elderberry good for a cold?
+Research actually shows that elderberry extract is a safe, efficient and cost-effective treatment for both cold and flu symptoms.

 A 2016 study published in Nutrients showed that elderberry supplementation can reduce the duration and symptoms of a cold in air travelers.
-Travelers using this herb from 10 days before travel until four to five days after arriving overseas experienced on average a two-day shorter duration of their colds and also a noticeable reduction in cold symptoms.
-(5)
+Travelers using this herb from 10 days before travel until four to five days after arriving overseas experienced, on average, a two-day shorter duration of their colds and also a noticeable reduction in cold symptoms.
+(4)

 2. Sinus Infection Aid